 Get Rid Of Anything Considered Nonessential

 If you are finding yourself in a situation where you don’t want to spend money because you fear you won’t have enough, you need to start eliminating anything that is considered nonessential.
+These become budget savers.

 Warning, Truth Bomb ahead: Fabric softener is nonessential, Netflix is nonessential, and as much as I hate to say it… Starbucks is nonessential too.